It has become fashionable going out into the silence - To find a quiet sanctuary with plenty of time for contemplation.

 Later, in 2016, we bougt the lower croft.
 The house described here.

-The first winter was spent improving all the craftsmanship shortcomings in the croft.
+The first winter was spent improving all the shortcomings of craftmanship in the croft.
 My skills as a carpenter were put to the test, and we had to do carpentry work, caulking gun, and painting equipment.
-50 cartridges acrylic joint easily disappeared for cracks, crevices, and mouse protection.
+50 cartridges acrylic joint disappeared for cracks, crevices, and mouse protection.

-Next, I had to look at the Elektricity plant.
-An exciting renovation where old equipment was preserved where it was safe.
+Next, I had to look at the Electricity plant.
+An exciting renovation where old equipment was preserved whenever it was safe.
 At the same time, the renovation meant a better balance of consumption in the house's installations.

 In 2017, the dining room was next in line.
 Behind the neglect, the most beautiful beam walls revealed themselves, and we could now put panels loosely on the lower part of the walls so that the air could circulate and remove old moisture.
 On the innermost layer, we found a 1912 newspaper clip about tuberculosis.
 Through that, we got to date the construction of the room.
 It got better than just good.